jacobkrantz/ProbSyllabifier/README.md

 *utils.py*
 Tools currently associated with training and using HMM matrices.
 *run.py*
+This is the main file to run on:
 Run this file to use the Syllabifier.
-Used for running NIST, training HMM, and using the HMM.
+Used for building the sets for the syllabifier, training the matrices, running the syllabifier and testing the syllabifier.
+T

+###Tokenization

+*brownTokenizer.py*
+tokenizes a corpus
+*freqLst.py*
+generates a file containing the 1000 most frequent words given a tokenized corpus
+*randomWords.py*
+follows FreqLst.py. generates a random subset of words given a tokenized grouping of words

 ####HMM Files:
 *MatrixA.txt*